 In addition to the final reclamation inspections discussed in Item 2, offices should place an emphasis on ensuring proper reclamation of all abandoned wells.
 Numerous offices have wells that the operator plugged many years ago that the BLM has either not ever inspected or has not recently inspected for surface reclamation.
-Offices should conduct an inspection to verify reclamation compliance and reclamation completion on any well that has been in ABD well status for more than 10 years and has not had an environmental inspection within the last 5 years.
-Offices are also encouraged to conduct an inspection to verify reclamation compliance and reclamation within the last 5 years.
-Offices are also encouraged to conduct an inspection to verify reclamation compliance and reclamation is not had an environmental inspection within the last 3 years.
-If an inspection reveals that reclamation is not adequate, the inspector should take appropriate action with the operator to ensure compliance.
+Offices should conduct an inspection to verify reclamation compliance and reclamation completion on any well that has been in ABD well status for more than 10 years and has not had an environmental inspection within the last five years.
+Offices are also encouraged to conduct an inspection to verify reclamation compliance and reclamation on any well that has been in ABD well status for more than 5 years and has not had an environmental inspection reveals that reclamation is not adequate, the inspector should take appropriate action with the operator to ensure compliance.
 If an inspection reveals that reclamation is adequate, the inspector should require the operator to file a final abandonment notice.